Current Liabilities: What They Are & How to Calculate [+ Calculator]

 Why You Should Know Your Current Liabilities

-Knowing the amount of your current liabilities is one component of ensuring your business is financially healthy and can at least satisfy its short-term obligations.
-This can help you stay current on your short-term obligations and maintain a strong credit score.
+Knowing the value of your current liabilities is vital to ensuring that your business is financially stable and has the capacity to fulfill its short-term obligations.
+This can help you stay current on your short-term liabilities and maintain a strong credit score.
 You can also compare your current liabilities to your available cash or other current assets that could quickly be liquidated in case you have a cash flow shortage.

-Current liabilities is also something that lenders might look at if they’re deciding whether you qualify for a business loan.
-Lenders like to see companies that are highly liquid with an ability to generate cash to pay off debts.
+Current liabilities are also something that lenders might look at if they’re deciding whether you qualify for a business loan.
+Lenders like to see companies that are highly liquid with the ability to generate cash to pay off debts.
 Your company’s current ratio and quick ratio are two items a lender can look at in determining your company’s liquidity.

 Bottom Line